Powerlearnproject/se-day1-assignment-Cypher-star-dev/README.md

 Code Quality: IDEs help enforce coding standards and best practices, leading to cleaner, more maintainable codebases

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
+1. Rapid Technological Advancements.
+Staying with current with new tools, frameworks, and languages can be exhaustingor tiring.
+To dedicate time each day to learning new technologies.
+Use resources like Dev.to, Medium, and online courses to stay updated.
+2. Growing Customer and Client Demands.
+Meeting diverse customer needs while understanding business concepts.
+To engage closely with clients to understand their requirements.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+1. Unit testing involves testing individual components or units of code in isolation to ensure they function as expected.
+It helps catch bugs early in the development cycle, reducing debugging time and improving overall code quality.
+2. Integration testing verifies how different modules or components interact with each other to ensure seamless integration.
+It identifies issues that arise when multiple components work together, ensuring that the system functions cohesively.
+3. System testing evaluates the entire software system to ensure it meets all functional requirements.
+It provides confidence that the system is ready for end-users by validating its overall functionality.

 #Part 2: Introduction to AI and Prompt Engineering